The Laboratorium

 I have strong views on many issues.
 These do not require special disclosure here; the point of this blog and my writings is precisely for me to disclose them, as persuasively as I can.
 I regularly exercise my fair use rights under copyright law, my experimental use rights under patent law, and my noncommercial (and parodic, fair, etc.) use rights under trademark law.

 I use both proprietary and free software, depending on the task and the available options.
 I’ve contributed to both sorts of projects.
 I use any number of web services, including Flickr, Gmail, and Facebook.
-I’m a Mac owner with a strong fanboy streak, and yes, I have an iPhone.
+I’m an enthusiastic Mac owner, and yes, I have an iPhone.